-The Leukemia & Lymphoma Society’s Wisconsin chapter recently raised $526,000 in its annual campaign to fund research, education and patient service programs.
+The Leukemia & Lymphoma Society’s Wisconsin chapter recently raised $700,000 through its annual campaign to fund research, education and patient service programs.

-“Congratulations to our winners, and to all of our candidates and campaign team members who participated in this year’s Man & Woman of the Year campaign,” said Liz Klug, LLS Executive Director.
-“These exceptional volunteers are all passionate and determined individuals, and leaders in our community.
+“Congratulations to our winners, and to all of our candidates and campaign team members who participated in this year’s Man & Woman of the Year campaign,” said Liz Klug, executive director of LLS Wisconsin.
+“These exceptional volunteers are all passionate and determined individuals, and leaders in their communities.
 Together, we are getting closer to LLS’s goal of a world without blood cancer.”

-Funds raised through LLS’s Man and Woman of the Year are used for research to advance targeted therapies and immunotherapies; blood cancer information, education and support for patients; and policies that ensure patients have access to blood cancer treatments.
+The funds raised through LLS’s Man & Woman of the Year support research to advance targeted therapies and immunotherapies, blood cancer information, education and support for patients, and policies that ensure patients have access to blood cancer treatments.